DVA-4/P.VERB/docs/BUILD_GUIDE.md

 # Build Guide

 You only need  the Amyboard, M5stack 8-angle 8-pot peripheral and any SH1106 I2C OLED and a Y-cable for connecting both OLED and 8-angle unit to the Amyboard to get you started.
-There ist two versions of the Eurorack frontpanel.
+There are two versions of the Eurorack frontpanel.
 One uses the stock 8-angle unit PCB (just remove it from its case).
 Thats the easiest to get started.
-The other frontpanel breaks out two potentiometers of the 8-angle unit as external potentiometers.
+The other frontpanel is for breaking out all the potentiometers of the 8-angle unit as 7 external potentiometers and a slide pot for decay.you can use the 8Angle Emulator for that or hack the original 8Angle.
-I removed the pots from the original unit and soldered two external pots.
 If you just want to try out the code first, just connect amyboard, OLED and 8-angle unit and upload the code.
 You'll have a fully working unit.